PKUFlyingPig/homepage/content/authors/admin/_index.md

 <h1> About Me </h1>
 I am a first-year Ph.D. student studying computer science in the Peking University <a href=https://github.com/pkusys> Computer Systems Research Group </a> where I am advised by <a href=https://xinjin.github.io> Xin Jin </a>.

+I have a broad interest in building efficient systems for training and serving deep learning models, with a primary focus on large language models (LLMs) currently.

+I am also an enthusiastic self-learner and interested in various fields of computer science.
+I have built [a website](https://csdiy.wiki/en) to share my self-learning experiences and resources.